 - If it is a new movie, I will post two reviews.
 A No SPOILERS one for people debating whether or not they want to see the film, and a SPOILERS one for people who have seen it and want to discuss in detail, or are not able to see it in theaters but want to know what happens.
 The SPOILERS review will begin with a brief summary of the entire film before going into more detail

-- If it is an older movie, I will assume that anyone who wants to see it already has.
+- If it is an older movie, I will have one review split in half by spoilers.
 Therefore, there will only be one review.
 The first half will deal with general themes and comments just in case you are unfamiliar with the film.
-The second half, separated by a row of “SPOILERS” warnings, will go into a detailed discussion with an assumption you have seen the film, no summary required.
+The second half, separated by a row of “SPOILERS” warnings, will go into a detailed discussion with an assumption you have seen the film.

 Grammar, spelling, etc.